-Joseph Kosinski and Claudio Miranda didn't like the extensive use of blue screen mattes in TRON: Legacy (2010), that for this film, they wanted to use real glass, mirrors and shiny surfaces for the glass tower set.
-The sky footage was projected on a 500 by 45 feet screen consisting of 21 monitors taken from three weeks of footage of a volcano in Hawaii.
-The monitors took 10 technician weeks to install and fine tuning with floor-level rig support.
-In the end it had the actors complimenting the production team for that set design that as such Tom Cruise declared that the glass tower was one of his favorite film sets.
+Joseph Kosinski and Claudio Miranda so disliked the extensive use of blue screen mattes in Tron (2010) that for this film, they wanted to use real glass, mirrors and shiny surfaces for the glass tower set.
+The sky footage was projected on a 500x45' screen consisting of 21 monitors, and was filmed for three weeks from the summit of Haleakala volcano in Maui, Hawaii.
+The rooms with windows were lit by the light from those projections.
+The monitors took ten technicians several weeks to install and fine tune with floor-level rig support.
+In the end, the actors complimented the production team for that design to such an extent that Tom Cruise declared that the glass tower was one of his favorite film sets.

 The painting on the wall showing a woman in a wheat field is titled "Christina's World" and was painted by the American artist Andrew Wyeth in 1948.
 The woman is based upon a real person who had been partially paralyzed due to polio.
 Wyeth was inspired to create this art when he saw her crawling across the field.

-In the flashback scene the fully constructed new World Trade Center buildings are visible in the background of a single shot when Jack holds up the ring in front of the binoculars.
-This movie is released in April 2013.
+In the flashback scene, the completed new World Trade Center buildings are visible in the background, when Jack holds up the ring in front of the binoculars.
+This movie was released in April 2013.
 The first tower was finished in October 2013.
 According to the story, this scene should take place in early 2017.

 This is the second movie in a row in which Tom Cruise plays a character named "Jack".
 The first was the title character in Jack Reacher (2012).
 Much earlier, he portrayed yet another Jack in Legend (1985).

-In his review of Oblivion for the National Public Radio program "Fresh Air with Terry Gross," David Edelstein admitted that he had such a hard time following the plot of this movie that he had to resort to reading the summary on the movie's Wikipedia entry and checking the IMDb Message Boards for the answers to some of his questions: "Confused?
+In his review of Oblivion for the National Public Radio program "Fresh Air with Terry Gross," David Edelstein admitted he had such a hard time following the plot of this movie.
+He'd had to go online for the answers to some of his questions: "Confused?
 Everything will be made clear.
-Not in the movie itself, which is the most incoherent piece of storytelling in years, and had me crying what, what over the din of the explosions.
-It was Wikipedia's "Oblivion" entry that spelled out what was going on in the final flashback.
+Not in the movie itself, which is the most incoherent piece of storytelling in years, and had me crying, 'What?
+What?' over the din of the explosions.
+It was Wikipedia's 'Oblivion' entry that spelled out what was going on in the final flashback.
 And a few, but not all my complaints, were answered on an IMDB board in which posters argued over whether the problem was our lack of attention spans or atrocious screenwriting."

 When Julia is first found, she is in her sleep pod with her maiden name listed "J. Rusakova", someone with no known relationship with anyone else.
 Later, when Julia awakens by the cabin, she's in Jack's sleep pod with "J. Harper" inscribed on the front, her married name and the one she introduces herself with once the relationship is revealed.